liquity/dev/README.md

 ![Flow of Ether](images/ETH_flows.svg)

-Ether in the system lives in three Pools: the ActivePool, the DefaultPool and the StabilityPool.
+Ether in the system lives in four Pools: the ActivePool, the DefaultPool, the StabilityPool and the CollSurplusPool.
 When an operation is made, Ether is transferred in one of three ways:

 - From a user to a Pool
 - From a Pool to a user